CoEDL/elpis/docs/wiki/development_environment.md

 ## 8. Troubleshooting

-If there are any problems with repositories being out of sync, the best thing to do is rebuild the dev docker container from within VSCode.
+If there are any problems with repositories being out of sync, the best thing to do is rebuild the dev Docker container from within VSCode.
 To do this, click the *Dev Container* option in the bottom left corner of VSCode or use the command pallet (cmd-shift-p) to find the `Remote-Containers: Rebuild container` and select it.
-This option will pull the newest elpis docker image.
+This option will pull the newest elpis Docker image.

 If there are further issues, check the `Dev Container` terminal (normally number 2.) (`ctrl-\``) for any errors that might have occurred while building the image.